 Many patients choose to tighten and tone their legs with a personalized thigh lift procedure.
 The best way to ensure a smooth recovery after a thigh lift is to follow all postoperative directions and attend scheduled follow-up appointments.
 You will need to get plenty of rest and have a caretaker help you with many of your daily activities for at least the first week.
 Prior to treatment at his facility in Darien, CT, Dr. David Passaretti can provide patients with detailed instructions for a safe thigh lift recovery.
 He can review how to properly care for your surgical sites and recommend appropriate medication to aid in healing.*

 While every recovery process is different, there is a typical recovery timeline most patients can expect after a thigh lift.
-Throughout this process, you will have periodic follow-up visits with Dr. Passaretti to monitor your progress and maintain your surgical sites.
+Throughout this process, you will have periodic follow-up visits with Connecticut thigh lift recovery provider, Dr. Passaretti, to monitor your progress and maintain your surgical sites.

-You should attend your first follow-up appointment with Dr. Passaretti a bout a week after your procedure.
+You should attend your first follow-up appointment with Dr. Passaretti about a week after your procedure.
 He can examine your thighs and discuss any questions you have.
-Depending on your rate of healing, he may remove sutures and drains.
+Depending on your rate of healing, he may remove your sutures.
 At this point, you probably no longer need a caretaker, although you may still need help caring for any children.
 If you underwent any other body contouring treatments, including tummy tucks, liposuction, and arm lifts, this initial recovery may be longer as your body heals in multiple areas.

 With Dr. Passaretti’s approval, you may be able to stop wearing your compression garment approximately one month to six weeks after surgery.
 Your swelling and bruising should subside.
 If not, contact our office right away as it may signal a complication.
 Six to eight weeks after surgery, you can begin lifting items over five pounds.
 Dr. Passaretti may also clear you to resume your regular exercise regime.*